-After ‘Game of Thrones’ and ‘Star Wars,’ Gwendoline Christie Is Finally Not the Hero
+After ‘Game of Thrones’ and ‘Star Wars,’ Gwendoline Christie Finally Lets Down Her Guard

 It’s as jarring a meet-cute for Moss’ Robin and Christie’s Miranda when Robin is begrudgingly assigned to mentor the junior officer as it is for the audience to encounter Christie in Top of the Lake’s salt-of-earth, moody Australian context.

-Gone are the suits of armor, the regal steeliness, and the latent badassery.
+Gone are the suits of armor, the regal steeliness, and the feats of strength.
 In its place is a woman who, unlike Brienne or Phasma, hasn’t quite translated the things that ostracize her—her height, her paleness, her quirky personality—into ferocious power.
 Instead we find a lonely police officer whose eagerness is married to defeatism, and who often finds herself uncomfortable in her own world.

 When she’s assigned to help Robin investigate the murder of a young girl whose body is found in a suitcase that washes up on shore, it’s all the more dejecting, then, when the detective she lionized because of her victory in New Zealand has no appetite for living up to the hype.